wkh237/react-native-fetch-blob/README.md

 ## About Pull Requests

-I cannot (@lll000111) handle them, I'm not the owner.
+I (@lll000111) cannot handle them, I'm not the owner.
 My own PRs are still in the queue waiting for review from the owner.
-I coulöd merge the PRs of others but not my own... but since I am in no position to do anything with this repo, I don't do mobile development, I don't even have a smart phone, I won't merge anything. **In any case though,** you should not send PRs for `master` but against the `0.10.9` branch.
+I could merge the PRs of others but not my own(!)... but since I am in no position to manage this repo &mdash; I don't do mobile development, I don't even have a smart phone &mdash; I won't merge anything. **In any case though,** you should not send PRs for `master` but against the `0.10.9` branch.
 It already is quite different from `master`.
-So try that branch first if you want to patch, not `master`, even for your own fork.
+So try that branch first if you want to patch, not `master`, even for your own fork and your private patches.

 <br>
 <br>